JuergenGutsch/blog/_source/_posts/2019-11-22-weather02-grpc-client.md

 Since the applications will run on docker, I'm going to use an open source data base server to store the data.
 This time I need to share the database with the UI project.
 The current app writes the data into the database and the UI project will read and display the data.
 So I need a separate container that host the database.
 In this this case I would try to use a MongoDB.

-To use the PostgreSQL I need to add the Entity Framework Provider first:
+To use the MongoDB I need to add the Data Provider first:

 ~~~xml
 <PackageReference Include="MongoDB.Driver" Version="2.9.3" />